 This is especially frustrating if you are in the middle-income range where you have too much money for financial aid but not enough to actually pay for your kids to go to college.

-Here are a few tips on how you can help your students find money for college in other places.
+Here are a few tips on how you can help your students find money for college in other places to help them avoid the student loan debt crisis.

 1. Start some research for them.